 Are you a hostel person rather than a hotel person?

-If you prefer hostel dorm beds to private hotel rooms then check the Europe Backpackers Index for 2013, which is aimed at budget travelers.
+If you prefer hostel dorm beds to private hotel rooms then check the Europe Backpackers Index, which is aimed at budget travelers.
 The rankings are also quite different in some cases, as cheap dorms are available in some cities where hotel rooms aren’t quite so cheap.

 How the 3-Star Traveler Index works